Teaching and assessment methods

 - Dr Cherilyn Elston, an expert on the cultural politics of memory, human rights, and transitional justice in Colombia, and currently working on the memory activism of the Colombian diaspora in the UK

-- Dr Melani Schroeter, a world-leading expert on critical discourse studies and pragmatics who has published on the language used to discuss migration
+- Prof Melani Schroeter, a world-leading expert on critical discourse studies and pragmatics who has published on the language used to discuss migration

 - Dr Yasmine Shamma, whose research focusing on testimonies of displacement, migration, and resettlement is leading to the creation of the digital archive Making Home Away.*